vbaderks/ConvertProjDepToProjRef/README.md

 # Convert Project Dependencies to MSBuild Project references

-ConvertProjDepToProjRef is a small tool to convert project dependencies in a Visual Studio solution file (.sln) into MSBuild project references (ProjectReference) in project files.
+ConvertProjDepToProjRef is a tool to convert project dependencies in a Visual Studio solution file (.sln) into MSBuild project references (ProjectReference) in project files.
 It will do 95% of the work.
+Project dependencies in an .sln file are an older method to define build dependencies and are slower because MSBuild must first create meta projects files.

 ## Features